20k/rtlsdr_net_daemon/readme.md

 # Installation

 1. Overwrite (backup first!) the old rtlsdr.dll/librtlsdr.dll bundled with an application, with the dlls provided in the latest release.
-You can find these under `dll`
+You can find these under `dll`.
-2. Start up the daemon rtlsdr_daemon.exe
+2. Start up the daemon rtlsdr_daemon.exe.
-3. That's it, everything should work
+3. That's it, everything should work!

-Both a 32-bit, and 64-bit replacement dll are provided (rtlsdr.dll, and librtlsdr.dll respectively)
+Both a 32-bit, and 64-bit replacement dll are provided (rtlsdr.dll, and librtlsdr.dll respectively).
+You'll need to replace the dll's for every application that you want to support via this method.

 # Description